-We will be a "controlled company" within the meaning of the rules of the NYSE and the rules of the SEC and, as a result, qualify for, but do not intend to rely on, exemptions from certain corporate governance requirements.
+We may be a "controlled company" within the meaning of the rules of the NYSE and the rules of the SEC and, as a result, may qualify for, but do not intend to rely on, exemptions from certain corporate governance requirements.

-After completion of this offering and the application of net proceeds therefrom, Warren B. Kanders will beneficially own approximately 51% of the voting power of common stock (or approximately 49.5% if the underwriters exercise in full their over-allotment option).
+After completion of this offering and the application of net proceeds therefrom, Warren B. Kanders may be deemed to control in excess of 50% of the voting power of common stock.
 As a result, we will be a "controlled company" within the meaning of the corporate governance standards of the NYSE.
 Under these rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including the requirement that: